 AI Slop: How to Detect and Prevent Low-Quality AI Code

-AI slop is not broken code.
-It compiles, passes tests, and looks professional, then fails in production under conditions the model never considered.
-After scanning tens of thousands of agent-written files across 25+ real projects, here is how to detect it and how to keep it out of main.
+AI slop is not always broken code.
+It can compile, pass tests, and look professional, then fail later under conditions the model never considered.
+After scanning real projects and agent-written changes, here is how to detect the repeatable patterns and keep them out of main.

 TL;DR.

-• Deterministic rules catch the patterns you can define.
+- Deterministic rules catch the patterns you can define.
 LLM review catches logic that needs intent.
-Use deterministic rules for the gate, because you cannot block a merge on a probability.
+Use deterministic rules for enforceable gates, and use LLM review where judgment is useful.

 What AI slop actually is

 In the content world, "AI slop" means mass-produced, low-effort text generated to capture search traffic.
-In code, the definition is sharper and more dangerous: AI slop is AI-generated code that compiles, passes tests, and still fails in production because it was structurally shallow.
+In code, the definition is sharper: AI slop is AI-generated code that compiles, passes tests, and still carries shallow structure that can fail later.

-The crucial part is that it is not broken.
+The crucial part is that it is often not broken in the obvious way.
 A single trivial comment is harmless.
 A single empty catch block is a small risk.
 The problem is volume.
-An agent does not produce one trivial comment, it produces them in every file it touches.
-It does not swallow one exception, it adopts swallowing as a habit.
-Ten thousand small degradations across a codebase stop being style and become a comprehension crisis, a debugging tax, and a production risk profile.
+Agent-written changes can repeat the same small shortcuts across many files.
+At that scale, style noise becomes comprehension drag, debugging tax, and production risk.

 You know it when you read it.
 A pull request where everything technically works, but following the logic feels like wading through filler.
 That feeling is the signal.
 The rest of this guide turns that feeling into specific, named, detectable patterns.

 Merriam-Webster named slop a defining word of 2025.
-Search interest in "AI slop" went from niche slang to tens of thousands of monthly searches inside a year.
-The term crossed over because the experience is now universal: anyone shipping with Claude Code, Cursor, Codex, or any other agent is generating more code, faster, than any review process was designed to absorb.
+Search interest in "AI slop" went from niche slang to a broader engineering concern inside a year.
+The term crossed over because the experience is becoming familiar: teams shipping with Claude Code, Cursor, Codex, or other agents are generating more code, faster, than their review process was designed to absorb.

 The volume is the story.
 When a human wrote every line, review scaled with output because both were bounded by the same person typing.
 Agents break that coupling.
 One engineer can now open a hundred-file change in an afternoon.
 The code arrives faster than anyone can read it, and it arrives polished enough that skimming feels safe.
 It is not.